rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/6_output-batch-auction-solutions.md

 We now clarify the meaning of some of the entries above:

 * `"appData"`: this is a free 32-byte slot that does not, in any way, affect on-chain settlement.
-This might be utilized in the future to allow for additional functionality.
+This might be utilised in the future to allow for additional functionality.
 * `"signingScheme"` and `"signature"`: These two entries contain the relevant information for signing orders; the scheme used and the signature itself.
 Some more information about signing orders can be found [here](https://docs.cow.fi/tutorials/how-to-submit-orders-via-the-api/4.-signing-the-order).

 As a final comment, and similar to the liquidity orders provided by the Driver, foreign liquidity orders are always matched at limit price and do not contribute surplus to the objective function.
 Moreover, a solution containing only (foreign) liquidity orders is not considered valid.